abdullahq19/circular-indicator/README.md

-# Custom Progress Indicator Widget
+# Circular Progress Indicator Widget

 A custom progress indicator widget for Flutter, allowing you to create both loading indicators and static progress indicators with customizable styles.